Why? Health, Environment and Heart

 3. Non-Dairy Milks

-The trick with this one for me is that I love the addition of a heavier, creamier milk in my lattes and non-dairy milk tends to be a little more water-y, which I don't like, or have another, less-neutral flavor (like coconut milk, which has the creaminess I want but not the neutral flavor).
+Again, I love the addition of a heavier, creamier milk in my lattes and non-dairy milk tends to be a little more water-y, which I don't like, or have another, less-neutral flavor (like coconut milk, which has the creaminess I want but not the neutral flavor).
 You kind of have to just experiment with the different non-dairy varieties until you find the best one for you.
-What I found perfect for me (I love lattes and I like a creamier froth of the milk so I would have used whole milk when using dairy to give you an idea) is a latte with 3/4 flax milk mixed with 1/4 Califia Farms coconut cream and almond milk creamer.
-Delicious!
-Some other favorites of mine:
+What I found helpful before discovering ripple was - for lattes with a creamier froth of the milk - a latte with 3/4 flax milk mixed with 1/4 Califia Farms coconut cream and almond milk creamer.
+Not bad at all though it can be a little chalky.

-1. Flax Milk (my favorite but hard to find).
+1. Flax Milk.
 A good source of omega -3 's but not of protein.

 2. Coconut Milk (has a specific flavor that I only like in cereal or curries, stews and rices - but experiment with it - you might love it in everything)